xpack-dev-tools/openocd-xpack/README-MAINTAINER.md

 [Secrets](https://github.com/xpack-dev-tools/openocd-xpack/settings/secrets/actions)
 page.

-This command uses the `xpack-develop` branch of this repo.
+These commands use the `xpack-develop` branch of this repo.

+## Durations & results

 The builds take about 10 minutes to complete: